Surgery for pancreatic cancer

 - A cut is made in your belly and the head of the pancreas is removed.

-- The gallbladder, bile duct, and parts of the stomach and small intestine are also taken out.
+- The gallbladder, bile duct, and part of the duodenum (first part of the small intestine) are also taken out.
+Sometimes, part of the stomach is removed.

 Distal pancreatectomy and splenectomy: This surgery is used more often for tumors in the middle and tail of the pancreas.